mubaraqwahab/wasp/notes.md

 1. Iterate over the array of tokens.
 2. Add each number, string, etc. to the current level of the tree.
 3. Collect the arguments of each _call expression_ (i.e. function call) and then recurse down into the function body.

+## Semantics

+It is important when designing a programming language to specify what each syntactic structure inherently "means".
+This is especially true for operators.
+These operators, and other built-in functions, objects, etc., that make up the language and its _standard library_ can be implemented in the target language of the compiler.
+(Higher-level functionality may be implemented using the language itself, though.)